A Control Theoretical Approach to Online Constrained Optimization: Online Optimization with Equality Constraints

-Since $c\left(z\right)$ is a polynomial that needs to be designed, we can always incorporate the extra degree of freedom $\alpha$ in it. \end{rem} With respect to the analysis done in \cite{bastianello_internal_2022}, the design the polynomial $c(z)$ able to make all the poles of \eqref{eq:inverMatr} stable has the additional issue that matrix $\widetilde{\mathcal{A}}\left(\tau\right)$ is not always diagonalizable.
+Given that $c\left(z\right)$ is a polynomial that must be designed, the additional degree of freedom introduced by $\alpha$ can be integrated into this polynomial.
+Consequently, the problem can be addressed in the context of Equation~\eqref{eq:alphaCtr} without loss of generality. \end{rem} With respect to the analysis done in \cite{bastianello_internal_2022}, the design the polynomial $c(z)$ able to make all the poles of \eqref{eq:inverMatr} stable has the additional issue that matrix $\widetilde{\mathcal{A}}\left(\tau\right)$ is not always diagonalizable.
 Consequently, we will approach the problem using a slightly different strategy.

 Consider the Schur decomposition of $\widetilde{\mathcal{A}}\left(\tau\right)$, given by $\widetilde{\mathcal{A}}\left(\tau\right) = \Q \U \Q^{\top}$, where $\Q$ is a unitary matrix and $\U$ is an upper triangular matrix.
 By substituting this decomposition in \eqref{eq:inverMatr} we obtain